 Kitchen Garden

 On the other side of the rose pergola from the Agius Evolution Garden, you’ll find the Kitchen Garden where Kew Gardens grow edible plants to learn more about producing healthy and sustainable food.
 I love bringing the kids here during the summer to see the various crops, and in the autumn to see the pumpkin patch.
-Keep an eye out for their Kitchen Garden sales, where they sell fruits and vegetables from the garden from May to September.

 Rock Garden